 To investigate whether increased retest-periods lead to decreased reliability, we also calculated test-retest reliabilities for longer retest-periods of one to six months.

+Validity.

-. (number of drinking days, standard drinks per typical drinking day, and standard drinks per day) (mean and median)
+To validate the tasks, we correlated all task outcomes with each other and with several indicators of alcohol consumption.
+These included participants AUD scores, their self-reported retrospective alcohol consumption over the three months before the assessment (number of drinking days, standard drinks per typical drinking day, and standard drinks per day), and their average (mean and median) daily consumption reported during EMA in the first month after the assessment.